utilyre/environment/README.md

 and write it to a USB stick.
-Boot up your computer into the live image and generally follow the steps of [Installation Guide](https://wiki.archlinux.org/title/Installation_guide) in conjunction with a video tutorial, such as [this one from DenshiVideo](https://youtu.be/kXqk91R4RwU), as the official installation guide does not go very deep into some of the technologies needed for our final setup.
+Boot up your computer into the live image and generally follow the steps of [Installation Guide](https://wiki.archlinux.org/title/Installation_guide) in conjunction with a video tutorial, such as [this one by DenshiVideo](https://youtu.be/kXqk91R4RwU), as the official installation guide does not go very deep into some of the technologies needed for our final setup.
 It is also recommended to clone this repository within your live image to access some of its assets, especially [bootstrap.list](./packages/bootstrap.list).

-Next, when you have successfully set Arch Linux up and rebooted, clone this repository once again and install the packages listed inside [minimal.list](./packages/minimal.list).
+Next, when you have successfully set Arch Linux up and have rebooted, clone this repository once again and install the packages listed inside [minimal.list](./packages/minimal.list).
 In addition, create symbolic links of the provided dotfiles by running `make install`.